LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 {: .important}
 There isn't a one-to-one correspondence between survey bots and custom bots.
 Survey bots are more like "manager" bots.
 You assign a skill or set of skills to a survey bot.
 When a conversation ends, if the conversation's last skill matches one assigned to the survey bot, the survey bot automatically begins the survey.
 In this way, a *single* survey bot is responsible for triggering surveys for *many* custom bots, all based on skill.

-### Survey flow
+### The survey flow

+#### Survey triggering
 When a conversation ends, if the conversation's last skill matches one assigned to the survey bot, the survey bot automatically begins the survey, and the bot sends the greeting message.
 The bot then sends the survey questions one by one based on the survey bot's dialog flow.
-Upon each consumer response, the bot sends the next question based on the defined logic.

-When the dialog flow ends, the survey is closed.
-Any message sent by the consumer after the survey is closed opens a new messaging conversation. ???
-FIX ???

-#### Survey triggering
+The above also means that:

-- When the conversation has ended, the survey is automatically triggered; there is no need to "transfer" to the survey.
+* There is no need to "transfer" to the survey.
-- A survey is triggered based on the last skill of the conversation.
-- Only conversations with a skill assigned to them are capable of triggering a survey.
-If a conversation is “unassigned,” it can't trigger a survey.
-- A survey is not triggered upon auto close. ???
-FIX ???
+* A conversation that doesn't have an assigned skill can't trigger a survey.

+Additionally, if a conversation is closed automatically (for example, it times out), a survey isn't triggered since a survey doesn't make sense in this context.

 #### Survey skip or timeout